AvailLang/Avail/README.md

 Before installing Avail, you will need to make sure that you have obtained and installed the prerequisite software:

-1) Java: You will need version 1.8, or later, of the Java Development Kit (JDK) Standard Edition (SE).
+1) Java: You will need version 1.8 of the Java Development Kit (JDK) Standard Edition (SE), NOT an earlier or later version.
 Many modern systems already have some version of the JDK, so you should check your JDK version before obtaining and installing it from Oracle (or some other vendor).
 You can do so like this:

 	$ javac -version